Applied Pharmacology for the Dental Hygienist Elsevier eBook on VitalSource, 8th Edition

 Elsevier eBook on VitalSource

-With a focus on the most commonly used drugs in dentistry, Applied Pharmacology for the Dental Hygienist, 8th Edition provides you with an in-depth understanding of the pharmacologic principles needed for safe and effective dental treatment and oral health care.
+With a focus on the most commonly used drugs in dentistry, Applied Pharmacology for the Dental Hygienist, 8th Edition provides students with an in-depth understanding of the pharmacologic principles needed for safe and effective dental treatment and oral health care.
 It discusses drug properties and mechanisms of action, dosages, intended effects, interactions, and adverse reactions - both for the medications a patient may already be taking and for the drugs prescribed by the dentist.
-This new edition has been updated throughout to give you a firm foundation in pharmacology in order to assess and educate patients so they can maintain optimal oral health!
+This new edition has been updated throughout to give students and practitioners alike the firm foundation in pharmacology they need to assess and educate patients in order to help them achieve and maintain optimal oral health!

 - IMPROVED!
 Test Bank with cognitive leveling based on Bloom’s Taxonomy mapped to the National Board Dental Hygiene Examination (NBDHE) blueprint.